aliahsan07/aliahsanPortfolio/README.md

 - Sass
 - GraphQL

-The website is deployed on Netlify and is available on [aliahsan.tech](https://www.aliahsan.tech)
+The website is deployed on Netlify and is available at [aliahsan.tech](https://www.aliahsan.tech)